isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2700.md

 ---
-title: Autocount Accounting Version 2.0 - Creative E-world - Autocount Accounting 2.0 Premium 7 users
+title: Teamcenter Version 13 - NX
 permalink: /productivity-solutions-grant/solutionrepo/solution2700
 ---

 ### Description

-A flexible, versatile and user-friendly system that covers all your accounting and inventory needs.
-AutoCount Accounting stands out as one of the best accounting software for today business requirements.
-It has a powerful tool to manage your business data, to analyze your business performance, to share your business information and to help you make informed business decisions.
+Hitachi Sunway Information Systems (Singapore) is driven by a vision to be the leading ICT and Digital Solutions & Services Integrator in ASEAN.
+Hitachi Sunway specialises in implementing, supporting and providing consultancy for Product Lifecycle Management (PLM) solutions.
+The Siemens Teamcenter software offering reaches beyond traditional PLM to include more people and processes, and unifies product lifecycle with a digital thread to connect ideation, realization and utilization.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Creative_E-World_Autocount_20210280_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Hitachi_Sunway_20210282_Desensitised_Annex_3_Part_12.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria